107 Comments

 Even at the gym, a place you would expect people to actually be doing something, theyre pretending to work out.
 What theyre really doing is sitting on a machine, scrolling on their phone.
 You might think theyre doing this to promote an image, but they arent.
 Its themselves theyre pretending for.

 I could go on but whats the point?
 Im just pretending people are listening.
 Or care.
-Or able to understand(not you, reader, ik you understand).
+Or are able to understand(not you, reader, ik you understand).

 For my own part, im pretending im upset by all this pretending.
 Truth is, being the cynical asshole i am, i think the vast majority of people suck and theyre getting what their lazy asses deserve.
 40something years of being on the outside looking in adds a sweet bitterness to ones soul.
 Why is it sweet?
 Idk, it just feels good now.
 Like im so fucking glad im on the outside now!
 Bc it IS the place to be, now.
 All the things i thought i wanted from people, they dont even have themselves, now.
 And while they struggle to cope with that, well im an old hat at that, now.